 We also went on a Banff Highlights & Gondola tour that was about five hours long.
 We traveled on a tour bus visiting popular sites like Lake Minnewanka, Two Jack Lake, the hoodoos, Bow Falls, and the Banff Gondola.

 Seeing the Canadian Rockies by train is certainly a unique experience and worth a spot on your bucket list.
-I love that the Vancouver to Banff train offers a quick two-day journey, but you can also find three and four-day trips from the west coast into the Canadian Rockies with Rocky Mountaineer.
+I love that the Vancouver to Banff train offers a quick two-day journey, but you can also find three and four-day trips from the west coast into the Canadian Rockies (including to another popular city, Jasper) with the Rocky Mountaineer.